Australopithecus africanus: Diet

 A. africanus conspicuously lacks evidence of dental cavities, whereas P. robustus seems to have had a modern humanlike cavity rate; this could possibly indicate that A. africanus either did not often consume high-sugar cavity-causing foods—such as fruit, honey, and some nuts and seeds—or frequently consumed gritty foods which decrease cavity incidence rate.
 However, the 2nd right permanent incisor (STW 270) and right canine (STW 213) from the same individual show lesions consistent with acid erosion, which indicates this individual was regularly biting into acidic foods such as citrus.
 Tubers could have caused the same damage if some chewing was done by the front teeth.

 Barium continually deposits onto A. africanus teeth until about 6–9 months of development, and then decreases until about 12 months.
 Because the barium was most likely sourced from breast milk, this probably reflects the weaning age.
 This is comparable to the human weaning age.
 Following this initial period, barium deposits stall and then restart cyclically every year for several years.
 In the first molar specimen StS 28 (from Sterkfontein), this occurred every 6–9 months, and in the lower canine specimen StS 51 every 4–6 months, and this carried on until 4–5 years of development.
 Lithium and strontium also deposit cyclically.
 Cyclical barium, lithium, and strontium bands occur in modern primates—for example, wild orangutans up to 9 years of age—which is caused by seasonal famine when a child has to rely on nursing to sustain themselves and less desirable fallback foods.
-However, it is unclear if this can be extended to A. africanus.
+However, it is unclear if this can be extended to A. africanus. δ^{44/42}Ca values in A. africanus enamel reveal that consumption of foods other than breastmilk began shortly after birth in this species, and that non-milk foods made up a significant proportion of the diet of even very young A. africanus.